 While those are the main differences, a townhome is similar to a condo in that there will be shared walls, generally to the left and right of the unit.

-Most townhouses are row houses, aka rows of narrowish homes with shared walls, but can also be vertically stacked if located in a large building with many floors, just like a condo.
+Most townhouses are row houses, aka rows of narrowish homes with shared walls, but they can also be vertically stacked if located in a large building with many floors, just like a condo.

 Similar to condos, the adjacent townhomes will be part of the same HOA and each owner will pay dues to maintain certain shared amenities and common areas.